ShubhankarRawat/TTV-App-V1/readme.md

 ## 🏗 System Architecture

-The pipeline follows a modular micro-service architecture wrapped in a containerized environment:
+The pipeline follows a modular micro-service architecture wrapped in a containerized environment.
+It decouples the generative logic from the video rendering engine to ensure scalability.

 ```mermaid
 graph TD